This section outlines some requirements to consider before you begin creating a multisite network.

 The sites in a network have different URLs.
 You can choose one of two ways for the URL to specify the site:

-Additionally, you can map domains like example1.com, example2.com, etc, however a plugin is suggested (like WPMU Domain Mapping).
+Additionally, you can map domains like example1.com, example2.com, etc, however a plugin is suggested.
 You can make the changes directly in the network settings, but it's considered advanced administration.

 You can also choose whether or not to allow end users to create new sites on demand.
 Domain-based on-demand sites are normally only possible using subdomains like site1.example.com and site2.example.com.
 Path-based on-demand sites are also possible.